kodtld/Markov-s-Letters/documentation/testing.md

   - A nonexistent word returns None
 - The getter returns every word and their frequency and followers

+### Performance
+At the moment there's performance tests for the basic functionality of the trie such as:
+- Inserting the books into the trie
+- Searching for a specific word in the trie
+- Searching for the frequency of a specific word
+- Searching for the followers of a specific word
+- Searching for the frequencies of following words

 ## Run tests
+### Unittests
 To run the test you need to be in the flask-server repository.
 You can access the flask-server repository from the root folder with:
 ```